jomarklopez/react-StackOfCards/README.md

 ## Deployment

-The application is successfully deployed on Heroku.
-You can view the live project [here](https://react-stacked-cards.herokuapp.com/).
+The application is successfully deployed on Github Pages.
+You can view the live project [here](https://jomarklopez.github.io/react-StackOfCards/).